RuslanMirov/COT-Tokens-DAO1L/README.md

 # HOW DAO WORKS

-0) Crowdsale contract transferOnwership of Token contract to DAO contract
+1) Crowdsale contract transferOnwership of Token contract to DAO contract

-1) Token pass owner to DAO contract.

 2) Only DAO can call function mint in Token contract.